input-output-hk/Certification-working-group/Metadata/CIP-Certification-Metadata.md

 ### Use-cases and Stakeholders
 DApp developers will seek certification from one of the issuers, according to their desired level of certification and will refer to the certificate on several platforms (e.g. on their website or in their DApp registration on a DApp store).

 Certification is to be provided by certification issuers including: testing services (level 1), auditors (level 2), and verification services (level 3).
-Certification issuers will issue these certificates refering to a particular version of a DApp that has succesfully gone through a certification process.
+Certification issuers will issue these certificates referring to a particular version of a DApp that has succesfully gone through a certification process.

 DApp stores and light wallets will be able to pull DApps information from DApps registration or chain exploring and will link a DApp to a corresponding set of certificates.